-Pack the marshmallows, chocolate bars and graham crackers but leave the tent behind!
-Glamping offers the best of both worlds—the fresh air that you get when you step out of the city without the hassle of gathering all the camping gear and setting it up at your destination.
-Whether you sleep in a cabin, yurt, Airstream or a fully-outfitted tent that is set up for you, most of these glamping spots include indoor plumbing, actual beds and even WiFi (for those who might not be ready to fully disconnect).
+Looking for a camping experience without all of the prep and gear?
+Glamping offers the adventure and fresh air that you desire without having to do all of the work yourself.
+Whether you sleep in a cabin, yurt, Airstream or a fully-outfitted tent, most of these glamping spots include indoor plumbing, actual beds and even WiFi (for those who might not be ready to fully disconnect).
 You’ll come home relaxed and smelling of campfire—what more could you want?

 9601 California Route 1